 The Museum is divided into four galleries: Orientation Gallery, Triad Societies and Narcotics Gallery, Hong Kong Police Then and Now Gallery and Thematic Exhibition Gallery.
 It has a total floor area of 570 square metres for displaying around 600 exhibits.

-Orientation Gallery - This gallery describes the general history of the Force through historical photographs, historical archives, uniforms, equipment, firearms and other artifacts.
-Significant exhibits include the head of the 'Sheung Shui Tiger' which was shot in 1915 after killing a policeman, the donation of memorabilia from the widow of a former Commissioner of Police, Mr. Duncan MacIntosh, a 'Plague Medal' of 1894 and examples of counterfeit banknotes.
+Orientation Gallery - this gallery describes the general history of the Police Force through historical photographs and archives, uniforms, equipment, firearms and other artefacts.
+Significant exhibits include the head of the “Sheung Shui Tiger” which was shot in 1915 after killing two policemen, the donation of memorabilia from the widow of the former Commissioner of Police, Mr. Duncan MacIntosh, and a 'Plague Medal' of 1894, etc.

 A pamphlet of the Museum (PDF format)

-Triad Societies and Narcotics Gallery - this gallery features the history of local Triad Societies, the scope of their activities and the beliefs and rituals that have been known to be practised by members.
-This gallery also highlights the narcotic problem in Hong Kong through the display of replica drugs, drug smoking and trafficking paraphernalia and an example of a heroin manufacturing laboratory.
+Triad Societies and Narcotics Gallery - this gallery features the history of local Triad Societies, the scope of their activities, their beliefs and rituals that have been known to be practised by members.
+This gallery also introduces the past narcotics problems in Hong Kong through the display of replica drugs, drug smoking and trafficking paraphernalia and an old heroin manufacturing laboratory.

 Police Then & Now Gallery - this exhibition gives an overview of the transformation of Hong Kong Police Force over 160 years by exploring several areas of interest.
 The history of the Hong Kong Police Force is closely tied to the History of Hong Kong itself and it is hoped that through this exhibition, the History of Hong Kong can be seen from another perspective.